 While all insurance plans are offered by private companies, the Marketplace is run by either the state or the federal government.
 If you live in Rhode Island, the Marketplace will be run by HealthSource RI.
 Instead of HealthCare.gov, you’ll use HealthSource RI website to apply for coverage, compare plans, and enroll.

 Click here to visit HealthSoure RI now to learn more.

 The Marketplace simplifies your search for health coverage by gathering the options available in your area in one place.
 You can compare plans based on price, benefits, and other features important to you before you make a choice.
-Plans will be presented in four categories - bronze, silver, gold, and platinum to make comparing them easier.
+Plans will be presented in three categories - gold, silver and bronze to make comparing them easier.

 In the Marketplace, information about prices and benefits will be written in simple language.
 You get a clear picture of what premiums you'd pay and what benefits and protections you'd get before you enroll.
 Compare plans based on what's important to you, and choose the combination of price and coverage that fits your needs and budget.

 Phone: (401) 845-5300 (M-F 8:30 am - 4:30 pm)